ashish10alex/vscode-dataform-tools/README.md

-# dataform-lsp README
+# dataform-lsp-vscode README

-This is the README for your extension "dataform-lsp".
+This is the README for your extension "dataform-lsp-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features